VisualComposer/builder/readme.txt

 5. Endless WordPress site design options - build a website just the way you want it with powerful features for beginners and pros.

 == Changelog ==

+= 45.2.0 =
+*Release Date - 2023-06-01*

+### Free:
+- New: Custom CSS option is available for all elements in the element edit window
+- New: Data attributes are available for all elements  in the element edit window
+- New: Navigation to parent element is available for all elements
+- New: Element window has tabs for content, design, layout, and advanced attributes
+- Update: Improved editor load speed
+- Update: User satisfaction survey updated
+- Compatibility: The editor works properly with Easy Content Tables
+- Compatibility: The editor works properly with the One User Avatar
+- Fix: Visual Composer works properly with a multisite environment
+- Fix: Posts with no content work properly in the editor
+- Fix: Editor works properly on specifically preconfigured server environments
+- Fix: Status check works properly and does not deactivate the plugin
+- Fix: Memory limit displays properly on the system status page
+- Fix: The editor works properly with multiple shortcodes
+- Fix: CSS animations work properly with custom responsiveness enabled
+- Fix: A large amount of content works properly with WPML
+- Fix: Gzip works properly on different server environments
+- Fix: Element update works properly with the newest version of the plugin
+- Fix: Instant update works properly for nested elements
+- Fix: Right-click controls work properly
+- Fix: Hidden elements don't produce extra space
+- Fix: The editor works properly with One-Click Demo Import
+- Fix: The editor works properly with PHP 8.1
+- Fix: The toggle to hide elements in Design Options works properly

+### Premium:
+- New: Div container element is available
+- New: Editor recognizes usage of global templates, popups, and layout before deletion
+- Update: The Search element improved for ADA compliance
+- Compatibility: Theme Builder works properly with WooCommerce 7
+- Fix: Custom excerpt length works properly for grid (loop) elements
+- Fix: Adding a popup via link selector works properly
+- Fix: Layout options work properly for posts
+- Fix: Header, footer, and sidebar assigning works properly
+- Fix: Search queries and categorizing work properly in the layout builder
+- Fix: Global template width works properly in page layouts
+- Fix: YouTube videos work properly in the header
+- Fix: Role manager presets work properly on the initial save
+- Fix: Featured Image Post Grid title is clickable
+- Fix: Template importing works properly
+- Fix: HubSpot element works properly for different user roles
+- Fix: Captions work properly with custom fields
+- Fix: Settings reset does not remove the custom header and footer settings
+- Fix: Importing and exporting options work properly with Global Templates
+- Fix: All Google Fonts work properly with the Font Manager
+- Fix: Post list element displays a proper WordPress date format
+- Fix: Custom fields with no value are not displayed publicly
+- Fix: Custom layout controls work properly
+- Fix: Locked elements are not accessible with double-click
+- Fix: Spacing for headers in the header builder works properly
+- Fix: wp_body_open hook is available for the layout builder layouts
+- Fix: Post grid elements work properly with sticky posts enabled
+- Fix: Tab links are working properly when linking to another tab

 = 45.1.3 =
 *Release Date - 2023-03-22*